ranccm/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+SQL(structured query language) is used for accessing and manipulating a database. relational databases are a type of database.

 2. Why do tables need a `primary key`?

+so that we have a unique way to identify each row

 3. What is the name given to a table column that references the primary key on another table.

+foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+intermedial table

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.